 IWM has continued to tell the stories of people who have lived, fought and died in conflicts involving Britain and the Commonwealth since the First World War through our website and social media platforms during the period of lockdown.
 This content has proven to be very popular, will remain available, and we will continue to add to it in future.

 The current situation means that many of our frontline customer service staff are having to work remotely from home and do not have access to our phone system.
 If you have any questions please let us know using our Contact Us form and we will get back to you as soon as we can.
+Thank you for bearing with us during this challenging period.

 Although we are trying to answer all Data Protection and Freedom of Information requests within the statutory time frames responses may be delayed significantly as IWM staff are now working remotely with limited access to the IWM network.
 Further information on Data Protection and Covid-19 can be found on the Information Commissioner’s website